jeromejaglale/springfinancial-full-stack-dev-assignment/README.md

 - PUT `/api/user/{user_id}/remove-point`: remove point from user

 ## Backend tests
 From the `backend` folder, run `php artisan test`.
-This will run the feature tests in `tests/Feature/UserTest.php`, testing each endpoint.
+This will run the tests in `tests/Feature/UserTest.php`, testing each endpoint.